wacncontent/CustomizeTool/output/articles/azure-portal/insights-perf-analytics.md

 You can test the telemetry by running the app in your development machine, or you can just go ahead and republish it.

-The SDK provides an API so that you can [write custom telemetry](../app-insights-api-custom-events-metrics.md) to track usage.
+The SDK provides an API so that you can [write custom telemetry](/documentation/articles/app-insights-api-custom-events-metrics) to track usage.

 ## Explore the data

 Use your application for a while to generate some telemetry.

-1. Then, from your web app or virtual machine blade, you'll see the extension installed.
+1. Then, from your web site or virtual machine blade, you'll see the extension installed.
 2. Click on the row that represents your application to navigate to that provider:
 ![Click Refresh](./media/insights-perf-analytics/06-overview.png)